Retirement Income Planning Glendale, CA

 - How might decisions I make early in retirement affect my options later on?

-Retirement does not always follow a predictable path.
-Markets rise and fall.
+Retirement rarely unfolds exactly as planned.
+Markets fluctuate.
 Expenses can shift over time.
 Health considerations, family situations, and personal priorities can change.
-An inflexible income plan that assumes everything will go as planned can lead to unnecessary stress when conditions change.
+A rigid income plan that assumes everything will go according to script can create unnecessary stress when reality deviates.

 Why Planning Ahead Matters